 We are exploring the use of T cell-enhancing compounds to improve the current industry-standard methods and technology for adoptive cellular therapies (ACTs) in both hematologic cancers and solid tumors.
 ACTs represent a class of immunotherapy in which T cells are isolated directly from patient tumors, as with TIL, or from patient blood with subsequent genetic modification to recognize specific antigens present on cancer cells, as with CAR-T therapies.
 These tumor-reactive T cells are then expanded and infused back into the patient.
 These cell therapy technologies are a relatively new and expanding category of therapeutics, with which we have limited experience.
 We may observe undesirable characteristics such as cytokine storm, immunogenicity, infection or other adverse events.
 Additionally, because TIL and CAR-T therapies are manufactured on a patient-by-patient basis, they require extensive research and development and involve complex and costly manufacturing.
-Moreover, we anticipate that we will have to rely on third-party manufactures to manufacture our ACT products for pre-clinical studies and clinical trials and if they fail to commence or complete, or experience delays in, manufacturing ACT products, our pre-clinical studies and clinical trials will be delayed.
+Moreover, we anticipate that we will have to rely on third-party manufacturers to manufacture our ACT products for pre-clinical studies and clinical trials and if they fail to commence or complete, or experience delays in, manufacturing ACT products, our pre-clinical studies and clinical trials will be delayed.
 The FDA and other regulatory bodies also have limited experience with ACTs, which may result in regulatory delays.
-The regulatory pathway is complex and may take more time and be more expensive to pursue than the regulatory pathway for other established product candidates.
-Moreover, the FDA regulatory pathway for our DeTIL and CAR-T programs is not clear and may require us to file a Biologics License Application or an application for a Combination Product, and will be subject to further discussion with regulatory pathway, development, manufacturing, marketing, reimbursement, and the commercial potential for these product candidates, and we may never be successful in developing these therapeutics.
+The regulatory pathway is complex and may take more time and be more expensive to pursue than the regulatory pathway for other established drug candidates.
+Moreover, the FDA regulatory pathway for our DeTIL and CAR-T programs is not clear and may require us to file a Biologics License Application or an application for a Combination Product and will be subject to further discussion with regulators.
+Because this is a relatively new and expanding area, there are many uncertainties related to the appropriate regulatory pathway, development, manufacturing, marketing, reimbursement, and the commercial potential for these drug candidates, a

-We may not be successful in our efforts to identify or discover additional potential product candidates.
+We may not be successful in our efforts to identify or discover additional potential drug candidates.

 A key element of our strategy is to apply our DELigase platform to address a broad array of targets and new therapeutic areas.
-The therapeutic discovery activities we are conducting may not be successful in identifying product candidates that are useful in treating hematologic cancers, immune-mediated diseases or any other diseases.
-Our research programs initially may show promise in identifying potential product candidates, yet fail to yield product candidates for clinical development for a number of reasons, including:
+The therapeutic discovery activities we are conducting may not be successful in identifying drug candidates that are useful in treating hematologic cancers, immune-mediated diseases or any other diseases.
+Our research programs initially may show promise in identifying potential drug candidates, yet fail to yield drug candidates for clinical development for a number of reasons, including:

-- potential product candidates may, on further study, be shown to have harmful side effects or other characteristics that indicate that they are unlikely to be drugs that will receive marketing approval or achieve market acceptance; or - potential product candidates may not be effective in treating their targeted diseases.
+- the research methodology used may not be successful in identifying potential drug candidates; - potential drug candidates may, on further study, be shown to have harmful side effects or other characteristics that indicate that they are unlikely to be drugs that will receive marketing approval or achieve market acceptance; or - potential drug candidates may not be effective in treating their targeted diseases.

-Research programs to identify new product candidates require substantial technical, financial and human resources.
-We may choose to focus our efforts and resources on a potential product candidate that ultimately proves to be unsuccessful.
-If we are unable to identify suitable product candidates for preclinical and clinical development, we will not be able to obtain revenues from sale of products in future periods, which likely would result in significant harm to our financial position and adversely impact our stock price.
+Research programs to identify new drug candidates require substantial technical, financial and human resources.
+We may choose to focus our efforts and resources on a potential drug candidate that ultimately proves to be unsuccessful.
+If we are unable to identify suitable drug candidates for preclinical and clinical development, we will not be able to obtain revenues from sale of products in future periods, which likely would result in significant harm to our financial position and adversely impact our stock price.